zd2horton/secondtest/_posts/2024-08-05-ESDProjects.md

 			}
 ```

-Looking back, both projects were handled well and were good showings of what was learned.
-They may have liked some notable polish however, whether by fleshing out the contents of Siege Attack more alongside adding the feeling of weight to the cannonballs, and by properly polishing Space Invaders, notably in the gravity mode and solidifying that all player shots should spawn within sensible distance of the ship.
+Looking back, both projects were handled well and were good showings of what was learned during that period.
+They would have benefitted from notable polish however, whether by further fleshing out the contents of Siege Attack alongside adding a weightier feel to the cannonballs, and by further polishing Space Invaders, most of all in the gravity mode and assuring that all player shots spawn within sensible distance of the ship even while it moves.